robertcorponoi/godot-rust-helper/README.md

 **Options:**
 - `--targets` Native modules in Godot can target multiple platforms and godot-rust-helper needs to know ahead of time what platforms you plan to target your modules for with the available options currently being: windows, linux, and osx.
 For example if you are targeting Windows and OSX, you need to have have cargo set to build a dll and a dylib file and you would pass `--targets=windows,osx` as the targets.
 By default if no targets are passed then just `--targets=windows` will be set.
--`--extensions` If this flag is passed the [extensions](https://github.com/robertcorponoi/godot-rust-helper-extensions) dependency will be added to the library.
+- `--extensions` If this flag is passed the [extensions](https://github.com/robertcorponoi/godot-rust-helper-extensions) dependency will be added to the library.
 The extensions are a new and growing feature so stay tuned to see what gets added to them and check out the documention in the extensions repository to see if and how you can use it in your modules.

 **examples:**